lablup/backend.ai-docs-webui/docs/vfolder/vfolder.rst

    (e.g. XFS, CephFS, NetApp, Purestorage, etc.).
 For the quota setting, please refer to the :ref:`Quota Setting Panel<quota-setting-panel>` section.

-Check marks on the Owner panel in the folder list indicate the user created folders.
+Check marks on the Owner column in the folder list indicate the user created folders.

 .. image:: owner_panel.png
    :alt: Owner panel in Storage page